 These are just a snippet of the types of legal cases that fall under family law.
 So, whether you are looking to become an adoptive parent or need help with your divorce, you need a dedicated attorney who specializes in family law in Riverside to help you.

-Please contact a family law attorney at the Law Offices of Catherine A. Schwartz for more information on the legal cases that fall under family law in Riverside, California, and how they may impact you or your loved ones.
+Please contact a family law attorney at the Law Offices of Schwartz & Godbey for more information on the legal cases that fall under family law in Riverside, California, and how they may impact you or your loved ones.